oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 in favor of the grid-integrated syntax.
 It's a long article,
-and covers a lot of points we've already discussed, but a few points stand out to me.
+and covers a lot of points we've already discussed, but a few ideas stand out to me.

 They provide use-cases to show where the grid fallback is preferable, but also how a current masonry-like solution (similar to mine)